 ENC 1102.
 FRESHMAN ENGLISH II: Three Credits, Three Hours.
 (Fall, Spring, Summer) A college credit composition course in which the student composes expository writing in various modes and is exposed to various literary genres and their characteristics.
 Freshman English II requires the study of short fiction, poetry and drama, a continuation of the writing of expository prose, and the development of effective research techniques culminating in the writing of a formal research paper.
-Prerequisite: ENC 1101.
+Prerequisite: ENC 1101 with minimum grade of "C."